koliverdavera/innovation_hub_airbnb/README.md

 ### Frameworks used for development and deployment
 Web application backend is built on Flask, frontend on Vue Js.
 Backend and frontend components interact using REST API.
 It was deployed on Microsoft Azure and Heroku.
-Project presentation is available here.